piyush-doke/scheduler/README.md

 ## Objective

 A Python program to solve the lecture scheduling problem.
 It encodes the input into a propositional logic formula such that there is a schedule if and only if the formula is satisfiable.
-The [Z3 Theorem Prover](https://github.com/Z3Prover/z3.git) is further used to check whether a valid satisfying assignment exists.
+The [Z3 theorem prover](https://github.com/Z3Prover/z3.git) is further used to check whether a valid satisfying assignment exists.

 ## About the Repository
 ```